Samran10/mpbd_CA/README.md

 # Pipeline Design
-Pipeline conists of 4 elements - Data Acquisition, Data Processing, Data Analysis & Data Migration.
+My chosen pipeline consists of 4 elements - Data Acquisition, Data Processing, Data Analysis & Data Migration.

 ![42](https://user-images.githubusercontent.com/78740991/214965350-0410cf50-dba0-46f4-a203-5133c94b1919.png)

 # Data Acquisition
-The first element of the pipeline is Data Acquisition.
+Data Acquisition relates to a process of literally digitizing data from anywhere in the world in order for it to be analysed, stored, and also be displayed in the computer.The first element of my pipeline is Data Acquisition.
 All the data was obtained from the IMDb website, the data involved Top 1000 films based on popularity.
 As you are aware Data Acquisition requires many procedures to extract data, therefore I firstly used the following tools Requests to pull out the data from my desired chosen repository (Top 1000 films based on popularity).
 Secondly, I used the Beautiful Soup library to parse and extract the information from IMDb's repository.
 Later on, when I tested out the request I got a response of 200 which meant that my request was successful.

 ![2](https://user-images.githubusercontent.com/78740991/214917950-b72b3813-7d30-48ef-b130-935f61ac7131.png)